SteveBenner/rubymine/file-watchers/README.md

 # File Watchers
-RubyMine uses a nice orderly data format for their file watcher configurations.
-You can export it as thus:
+RubyMine uses a nice orderly data format for their file watcher configurations. **You can export one as thus:**

     Preferences -> Project Settings -> File Watchers -> Export (small button with a purple right-facing arrow)

-I've been using the [gorgeous](https://github.com/mislav/gorgeous) gem to convert exported watcher files to YAML.
-It works well, although converting from YAML to XML doesn't.
-Still, it's a great start.
+The configuration data is completely documented in the [rubymine.yml]() file (as well as my default settings).

+Right now I'm building these configuration files using Slim templates of my own device; the solution is pretty hacky at the moment but I'm shaping it into a legit project scaffolding system based on Slim and YAML...

+The objectives listed below will be fully attainable with some more work...
+Luckily, Rubymine uses a very straightforward protocol for their configuration files.
+I've already had success, for instance, with programmatically installing file watcher configurations into a project.

 ### Some objectives
 - Set up file watcher in this directory to keep YAML/XML files mirrored at all times.